September 28, 2018

 If you like and want to support our rescue efforts, please consider sending a donation to help defray the costs of this campaign.

-A commentary in the VT Digger by renowned veterinarian Peggy Larson:"Rodeo is not entertainment.
+"Rodeo is not entertainment.
 It is animal cruelty.
 Think of the uproar that would ensue if a dog was roped, knocked down and dragged across an arena.
 Instead, the victim is a calf.
 Both feel the stress, fear and pain, yet only the dog is protected from this abuse."